danfuzz/samizdat/doc/library-guide/Value.md

 * `1` &mdash; The first value orders after the second value.

+If two values have no defined order, this returns void.

 Each type specifies its own total-order ordering.
 See specific types for details.
 Derived data types all order their values by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.

-In addition, a default implementation checks directly for trivial sameness and compares identity ordering for anything nontrivial; this latter check will fail if the type of the values is not a "selfish" one.
+The default implementation of this method checks directly for trivial sameness and uses `eq()`.
+It returns `0` if either of those indicates sameness and returns void if not.

 **Note:** This is the generic function which underlies the implementation of all cross-type ordering functions.